gau7049/gau7049/README.md

 4th-year B.Tech student at Ahmedabad Institute of Technology College.

-## 💻 Proficient in JavaScript for Frontend Development
+## 💻 Learning JavaScript for Frontend Development

 Passionate about perfection and equipped with strong problem-solving skills.